The code is superficially correct and will often pass initial

 Tip

-value, use a functional update.
-They are the simplest and most
+previous value, use a functional update.
+They are the simplest and

-reliable solution here.
-Alternatives exist, like reducers, refs, or
+most reliable solution here.
+Alternatives exist, like reducers,

-moving the subscription boundary outside React entirely, but the
+refs, or moving the subscription boundary outside React entirely,

 #